Pantheon-Labs/Jiter-Docs/docs/rest-api/CRON jobs/get-cron-job-info.md

 </span>
 );

-Retrieves info about a specific cron job by ID
+Retrieves info about a specific cron job by ID and the associated execution history of this cron job

 <Highlight color="#0091ea">GET</Highlight> https://app.jiter.dev/api/cronjobs/:cronJobId